awsdocs/aws-java-developer-guide/doc_source/credentials.rst

 your code, you can set credentials explicitly by supplying them yourself.
 If you have retrieved temporary credentials using |STS|, use this method to specify the credentials for AWS access.

-**To explicitly supply credentials to an AWS client:**
+.. topic:: To explicitly supply credentials to an AWS client:

-Instantiate a class that provides the :java-api:`AWSCredentials <auth/AWSCredentials>` interface, such as :java-api:`BasicAWSCredentials <auth/BasicAWSCredentials>`, supplying it with the AWS access key and secret key you will use for the connection.
+    #.
+Instantiate a class that provides the :java-api:`AWSCredentials <auth/AWSCredentials>`
+       interface, such as :java-api:`BasicAWSCredentials <auth/BasicAWSCredentials>`, supplying it with the AWS access key and secret key you will use for the connection.

-Create a :java-api:`AWSStaticCredentialsProvider <auth/AWSStaticCredentialsProvider>` with the AWSCredentials object.
+    #.
+Create a :java-api:`AWSStaticCredentialsProvider <auth/AWSStaticCredentialsProvider>` with
+       the AWSCredentials object.

+    #.
 Configure the client builder with the AWSStaticCredentialsProvider and build the client.

 For example: